Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 “That’s why we’re joining together to urge a coordinated, regional approach rather than a piecemeal solution,” the companies said, expressing support for “a new business tax imposed at a reasonable level with accountability for results in homelessness and affordable housing.

-“We are encouraged by the effort in Olympia … but we believe it is critical that this legislation include a regional approach to address a regional issue.”
+“We are encouraged by the effort in Olympia … but we believe it is critical that this legislation include a regionfal approach to address a regional issue.”

-The possibility of House Bill 2907 taking away Seattle’s ability to enact its own tax has drawn quick condemnation from some City Council members.
+The possibility of House Bill 2907 taking away Seattle’s ability to enact its own tax has drawn condemnation from some Seattle City Council members.

 “I’m a hard pass on preemption,” Councilmember Tammy Morales said during a briefing Monday, joining councilmembers Teresa Mosqueda and Kshama Sawant in that view.
 “It’s really important that we as a city have every tool available to us.”